jgraley/inferno-cpp2v/trunk/readme.txt

     There is a "standard makefile" C++ project in inferno-cpp2v/trunk/eclipse Note that IDE integration is not officially supported for Inferno.

+resources/
+    Code needed to get SystemC to work for running test vectors etc, both in Inferno and when compiling natively.

 How to check out: